 Admittedly, it is difficult to prove that in such cases semantic prosody is to some extent dependent also on the preposition following the adjectival or participial head.
-In fact, in such cases prosodies would rather seem to be part of the lexical meaning of the adjectival/participial head, and thus be regarded as connotation, meaning that the noun following the preposition is selected simply in logical terms, in line with (the restrictions imposed by) its meaning.
+In fact, in such cases prosodies would rather seem to be part of the lexical meaning of the adjectival/participial head, meaning that the noun following the preposition is selected simply in logical terms, in line with (the restrictions imposed by) its meaning.
 Indeed, this type of analysis can be done also with single-word near-synonyms, such as to persist and to persevere, which may have similar cognitive meanings, but widely different prosodic behavior (Partington 1998, 77).

-5.3 Casting the net wider
+5. 3 Casting the Net Wider

-It is quite hard even to suggest with any precision where the starting point, as it were, of this elusive semantic phenomenon might be located, that is, whether semantic prosody is to be regarded as a - largely context-free - feature arising either from or indeed from some conceivable combination of these factors.
+It is quite hard to even suggest with any precision where the starting point, as it were, of this elusive semantic phenomenon might be located, that is, whether semantic prosody is to be regarded as a - largely context-free - feature arising either from or indeed from some conceivable combination of these factors.

-- a) the single-word lexical item itself or even an affix,
+- a) the lexical item itself or even an affix,

 - b) its collocations,

 - c) idiomatic combinations formed with the item in question,

 - d) its wider patterns/patterning,

 - e) its typical contexts,

-Different cases seem to call for different interpretations.
+Different cases simply seem to call for different interpretations.
 Thus e.g. never in all my life must be selected as a fixed expression whenever we wish to emphasize how bad something was (Summers 2005, 1104).
-This suggests that some prosodies only come out into the open, as it were, when a "neutral" item is used phraseologically.
-A similar phenomenon, by the way, exists in a grammarbased framework: the Cambridge Grammar (http://www.cambridge.org/elt/cge/cge/cambridge international corpus.asp) informs us that the passive voice with the verb to get is used much more often to convey 'bad news' than 'good news' (e.g. He got arrested. | We got charged 20 pounds too much.).
-12 In any case, one can also find cases where the neutrality of the base item is at least questionable, as in to cause - and to some extent its synonym, to spark (off), although the researchers do not appear to have noticed the latter one, possibly because its negative prosody is not so absolute -, where the verb itself seems to trigger off something negative following: what something sparks (off) is characteristically a debate, an argument, fighting, riots, protests, or problems.
+This suggests quite clearly that some real-language instances of prosodies only come out into the open, as it were, when a given "neutral" item is used in a certain type of a phraseologically relevant sequence.
+To quote another practical example of this phenomenon, the Cambridge Grammar informs us that the passive voice with the verb to get is used much more often to convey 'bad news' than 'good news' (e.g., He got arrested.
+We got charged 20 pounds too much.)
+(Carter and McCarthy 2006).
+But then one can also find cases where the neutrality of the base item is at least questionable, as in to cause - and to some extent its synonym, to spark (off), although the researchers do not appear to have noticed the latter one, possibly because its negative prosody is not so absolute -, where the verb itself seems to trigger off something negative following: what something sparks (off) is characteristically a debate, an argument, fighting, riots, protests, or problems.
 No context needed really.
-In a similar vein, Mikhail (1994, 333-7) seems to be quite at ease in offering his lists of "good personal qualities" and "bad personal qualities": The good ones in e, for instance, are earnest, easy-going, effervescent, efficient, effusive, elegant, eloquent, eminent, emulous, energetic, enterprising, equable, equanimous, even-minded, even-tempered, expansive, experienced, and extrovert.
+In a similar vein, Mikhail (1994, 333-37) seems to be quite at ease in offering his lists of "good personal qualities" and "bad personal qualities": The good ones in e, for instance, are earnest, easy-going, effervescent, efficient, effusive, elegant, eloquent, eminent, emulous, energetic, enterprising, equable, equanimous, even-minded, even-tempered, expansive, experienced, and extrovert.
 Here are the bad ones beginning in e: edgy, egoistic, egotistic, envious, erotic [sic], evasive, evil, evil-minded, excitable, explosive, extravagant, extremist.
-While not everybody is likely to agree with the essential "goodness" or "badness" of the items, many do manage to perfectly connote either of the two on their own, without any supporting co(n)text or collocation.
+While not everybody is likely to agree with the essential "goodness" or "badness" of all the items, it is a fact that many do manage to perfectly function as such without any supporting co(n) text or collocation.